Jack Nicklaus

-Early life and amateur golf pursuits
+Early life and amateur golf career

-Nicklaus was born on January 21, 1940, in Columbus, Ohio and grew up in the suburb of Upper Arlington.
+Nicklaus was born on January 21, 1940, in Columbus, Ohio, and grew up in the suburb of Upper Arlington.
 He is of German descent, the son of Helen (Schoener) and Charlie Nicklaus, a pharmacist who ran several businesses named Nicklaus Drug Store.
 Charlie was a skilled all-round athlete who had played football for the Ohio State Buckeyes and had gone on to play semi-professional football under an assumed name for the Portsmouth Spartans (who later became the NFL's Detroit Lions).
 Charlie had also been a scratch golfer and local tennis champion in his youth.
-Charlie Nicklaus died of pancreatic cancer at age fifty six.
+In February 1970, Charlie Nicklaus died of pancreatic cancer at age fifty-six.

 Nicklaus attended Upper Arlington High School, whose nickname and mascot are coincidentally the Golden Bears.
 In Nicklaus's senior year, he was an honorable mention All-Ohio selection in basketball as a shooting guard, and he received some recruiting interest from college basketball programs, including Ohio State.
 During his youth, he also competed successfully in football, baseball, tennis, and track and field.

 Nicklaus took up golf at the age of 10, scoring a 51 at Scioto Country Club for his first nine holes ever played.
 Charlie Nicklaus had joined Scioto that same year, returning to golf to help heal a volleyball injury.
 He was coached at Scioto by club pro Jack Grout, a Texas-developed contemporary of golf greats Byron Nelson and Ben Hogan; Grout had played quite successfully on the PGA Tour and would become Nicklaus's lifelong golf instructor.
 Nicklaus overcame a mild case of polio as a 13-year-old.

 Nicklaus won the first of five straight Ohio State Junior titles at the age of 12.
 At 13, he broke 70 at Scioto Country Club for the first time, and became that year's youngest qualifier into the U.S. Junior Amateur, where he survived three match-play rounds.
 He had earned a handicap of +3 at age 13, the lowest in the Columbus area.
 Nicklaus won the Tri-State High School Championship (Ohio/Kentucky/Indiana) at the age of 14 with a round of 68, and also recorded his first hole-in-one in tournament play the same year.
 At 15, Nicklaus shot a 66 at Scioto Country Club, which was the amateur course record, and qualified for his first U.S. Amateur.
 He won the Ohio Open in 1956 at age 16, highlighted by a phenomenal third round of 64, competing against professionals.
 In all, Nicklaus won 27 events in the Ohio area from age 10 to age 17.